 OCWD’s commitment to exceptional water quality requires comprehensive knowledge of groundwater quality and a thorough understanding of the quality of water produced by the Groundwater Replenishment System.

 The District’s testing capabilities are quite an accomplishment.
 OCWD can monitor contaminants in its groundwater basin down to one part per trillion.
-That is like looking for one drop of contaminant in a volume of water large enough to fill 20 Olympic-size swimming pools—a rather remarkable feat!
+That is like looking for one drop of water in 20 Olympic-size swimming pools—a rather remarkable feat!

-OCWD has taken proactive measures to ensure high-quality and safe drinking water through extensive monitoring, participating in studies, forming work groups, and collaborating with agencies around the world to address and study water quality issues.
+Groundwater is typically high-quality within the OCWD basin.
+Recharge basins and the river improve groundwater quality through natural percolation.
+Purifying recycled water to near-distilled water quality in OCWD’s celebrated Groundwater Replenishment System (GWRS) not only increases the water supply quantity, but enhances the quality of the water in the groundwater basin.
+The quality of groundwater is essential.
+OCWD has taken proactive measures to ensure high-quality and clean drinking water through extensive monitoring, and by participating in studies, forming work groups, and collaborating with agencies around the world to address and study water quality issues.

 - View the water quality fact sheet to learn more about OCWD’s well monitoring programs